Tallround3r/PerfectTime/documentation/SAD.md

 [mu0]: ../src/images/logo_perfecttime.svg "PT Logo"

 # Software Architecture Document
-Last Updated: 2nd December 2018
+Last Updated: April 15th 2019

 ## 1. Introduction
 This introduction provides an overview of the entire Software Architecture Document.
 It includes the purpose, scope, definitions, acronyms, abbreviations, references, and overview of the Software Architecture Document.